slabban/slabban.github.io/index.md

 <img src="/images/Lidar_ekf.png?raw=true" />

-The 3D LiDAR has a higher price, but is an extremely powerful tool when it comes to detecting object position in a 3D frame of reference, furthermore, using state estimation algorithms, specifically the Estimated Kalman Filter, it is possible to estimate the future position and relative velocity of each detected object at five times the original rate, where the relative velocity to the vehicle is vizualized using the red arrows as seen in the image above.
+The 3D LiDAR has a higher price, but is an extremely powerful tool when it comes to detecting the position of objects in a 3D frame of reference, furthermore, using state estimation algorithms, specifically the Estimated Kalman Filter, it was possible to estimate the future position and relative velocity of each detected object at five times the original frequency, where the relative velocity to the vehicle was vizualized using the red arrows as seen in the image above.

 However, this current make/model does have any object classification capabilities.